xgi-org/xgi/docs/source/index.rst

 library provides data structures and algorithms for modeling, analyzing, and visualizing complex systems with group (higher-order) interactions.
 It provides tools to:

-* easily load and store higher-order networks in standard formats
+* load and store higher-order networks in standard formats
 * generate many random and non-random higher-order networks from models
-* analyze the structure of higher-order networks with classic and state-of-the-art algorithms
+* analyze the structure of higher-order networks with metrics and algorithms
-* compute nodes and edge statistics in unified interface
+* compute nodes and edge statistics in a unified interface
-* draw higher-order networks with intuitive customizations
+* draw higher-order networks

-Higher-order networks generalize standard (pairwise) networks by allowing to encore higher-order interactions, that is interactions between any number of entities.
-Collaborations or contagion processes are typical examples where these higher-order interactions are crucial.
+Higher-order networks generalize standard (pairwise) networks by allowing to encode higher-order interactions, that is, interactions between any number of entities.
+Collaborations and contagion processes are typical examples where these higher-order interactions are crucial.
 For more information about what higher-order interactions are, see a `brief overview <higher-order.html>`_.